 CONCLUSION

 In conclusion, mushroom cultivation is currently the most well- liked business.
-Like agriculture and horticulture farmers from all over the world are actively cultivating various mushroom species.
+Like agriculture and horticulture, farmers from all over the world are actively cultivating various mushroom species.
 However, severe insect infestation is one of the major risks during mushroom growing which can cause massive damage to the mushroom and significant financial loss.
 Growing mushroom is a significant source of nutrients and can help reduce food production.
 Numerous pathogens, including bacteria, viruses and fungi can be exposed during mushroom cultivation, leading to a major reduction in yield.
 Its life and growth are dependent on several variables.
-Because unsanitary conditions in mushroom farming provide an excellent home for a number of diseases a clean environment is crucial for mushroom cultivation.
+Because unsanitary conditions in mushroom farming provide an excellent home for a number of diseases, a clean environment is crucial for mushroom cultivation.
 IPM serves as an ecological tool for effective and efficient pest management, combining restorative and preventive methods to maintain crops pest free with the least amount of harm to the ecosystem.
-It is best to employ fewer chemical ways to control pests because overuse of chemicals harms the natural ecosystem over the long run and has bad effects on both humans and beneficial living things.
+It is best to employ fewer chemicals to control pests because overuse of chemicals harms the natural ecosystem over the long run and has bad effects on both humans and beneficial living things.
 To improve disease diagnosis and implement efficient management strategies, research is required.

 REFERENCES